the journey to sustainable last mile deliveries

 Along the way we learnt a lot and we continuously developed solutions, but fundamentally the issue of space on the road became a design constraint we did not believe was solvable with the eTrailer alone.

-Breathe and the eTrailer combined allows a rider to legally tow 400kg of parcel weight and 2,6 cubic meters of volume – an interesting concept when compared to the volume of a Transit Connect small van – our benchmark for this solution.
+The eQuad with the eTrailer combined, allows a rider to legally tow 400kg of parcel weight and 2,6 cubic meters of volume – an interesting concept when compared to the volume of a Transit Connect small van – our benchmark for this solution.

 The art of walking

-And so our electric assist walker aid, Air was born and it is far more suitable to the specific task of being on pavements.
+And so our electric assist Fernhay eWalker was born and it is far more suitable to the specific task of being on pavements.

-The width of Air is driven by the dimensions of Fresh, It is a pedestrian friendly solution as it is barely wider than someones shoulders and 95% of people can look over the top of it when it is being walked through the city.
+The width of the Fernhay eWalker is driven by the dimensions of the Cube container.
+It is a pedestrian friendly solution as it is slightly wider than someones shoulders and people can look over the top of it when it is being walked through the city.

-With the support of our primary partner UPS and Dublin City Council, we will test Air in a controlled environment later this year.
+With the support of our partners UPS and Dublin City Council, we launched the Fernhay eWalker in Dublin this year.